project-sunbird/sunbird.org-docs/developer-docs/server-installation/prerequisites.md

 6.A Public IP
 7.Security:
 - All ports must be open in internal networks (Azure-Vnet or AWS-VPC) for internal comumnication between the VMs
-- External ports must be open from the Proxy or load balancer, following ports should open to public
-   - 31380 (0.0.0.0) inbound
-   - 31390 (0.0.0.0) inbound
 - By default, all the outbound ports are allowed for public access from the VM.